-Contact Information James Erdahl, program coordinator james.erdahl@ndscs.edu 701-671-2163 Ballweber Hall 207 Delivery Methods Face-to-Face: Wahpeton
+▶ Contact Information James Erdahl, program coordinator james.erdahl@ndscs.edu 701-671-2163 Ballweber Hall 207

 The Auto Body Repair and Refinishing Technology curriculum is designed to provide students with the education and training to enter the collision repair industry.
 The comprehensive program enables students to gain entry-level employment and with additional field experience, they can enjoy lifetime employment in this lucrative industry.
 Most graduates start in collision repair shops; however, graduates find opportunities in related fields such as equipment and material representatives, insurance adjusters, industry technical trainers and shop managers.